-The first plan, titled "Hancock County/Sparta Comprehensive Plan 1993-2013" was completed by Precision Planning.
-The format of the document was consistent with the standards established by the DCA prior to 2005.
+A Comprehensive Plan is a dynamic document which should be altered as community conditions change.
+Updates of these documents are required to ensure community needs are met.
+The Joint Hancock County-City of Sparta Comprehensive Plan 1993-2013 was completed by Precision Planning and adopted in May June 1993.
+The format of the document was consistent with the standards established by the Georgia Department of Community Affairs (DCA) prior to 2005.
 This document outlined county and municipal conditions of significance to each community and created goals with regards to economic development, natural and cultural resources, land uses, housing, and community facilities.
-The comprehensive plan was to be used by community leaders to make coordinated decisions regarding public expenditures and land uses.
+The Comprehensive Plan was to be used by community leaders to make coordinated decisions regarding public expenditures and land uses.
 The ten-year update was deferred, and the subsequent 2012 work program and 2016/2018 comprehensive plan updates were created by the CSRA Regional Commission (CSRA-RC).
 These documents included updates to needs, goals, and future development (land uses and/or character areas) maps.

-The DCA now requires 5-year updates of the plan rather than 10 years, but the plan can also be amended at any time before that as local conditions and activities change.
+The comprehensive plan is a living document that should be updated as the community it describes changes.
+The Georgia Department of Community Affairs (DCA) now requires 5-year updates of the plan rather than 10 years, but the plan can also be amended at any time before that as local conditions and activities change.